 - PGI-I (Patient Global Impressions Improvement Scale).
-The subject and not the examiner (site staff) should make the ratings, but the examiner should be available to clarify any misunderstandings the subject may have about the questions.
-The examiner should mark the subject's answers on the form. - CGI-I (Clinical Global Impressions Improvement Scale).
-The CGI-I is completed by the Investigator after reviewing the subject's PGI-I response and conducting a short interview with the subject regarding their RLS symptoms over the past week compared to baseline.
-The Investigator will not be permitted access to the subject's IRLS responses.
+The subject will determine the ratings, and the examiner should be available to clarify any misunderstandings the subject may have about the questions.
+The examiner or the subject may mark the subject's answers on the form. - CGI-I (Clinical Global Impressions Improvement Scale).
+The CGI-I is completed by the Investigator after conducting a short interview with the subject regarding their RLS symptoms over the past week compared to baseline.
+The Investigator will not be permitted access to the subject's IRLS responses but will be permitted access to the subject's PGI-I responses. - IRLS.
+The subject will determine the ratings, and the examiner should be available to clarify any misunderstandings the subject may have about the questions.
+The examiner or the subject may mark the subject's answers on the form. - MOS-Sleep.
+The subject will determine the ratings, and the examiner should be available to clarify any misunderstandings the subject may have about the questions.
+The examiner or the subject may mark the subject's answers on the form.